bogan27/tcomb-form-native/README.md

 Enums are displayed as `Picker`s.

+By default, the `Picker` will close when the value is changed.
+You can prevent collapsing on change by adding the option `collapseOnChange` as false.

 #### iOS select `config` option

 The bundled template will render an iOS `UIPickerView` component, but collapsed into a touchable component in order to improve usability.
 A `config` object can be passed to customize it with the following parameters: